Topological Interference Management with Adversarial Topology Perturbation: An Algorithmic Perspective

 When treating sources and destinations as vertices, and their connectivity as edges, the partially-connected network is a bipartite graph (also referred to as network topology graph), and the topology matrix $\Tm$ is the adjacency matrix.

-Chordal networks are a family of network topology recognized as chordal bipartite graphs, which is a class of bipartite graphs such that there either exists no cycles or chordless cycles with length four.
+{ Chordal networks are a family of network topology recognized as chordal bipartite graphs, which is a class of bipartite graphs such that there either exist no cycles or no chordless cycles with length larger than four.
 A {\em cycle} is a closed loop formed by a set of vertices and edges.
-T he number of vertices in the cycle is referred to as the {\em length} of the cycle.
-A {\em chordless cycle} is a cycle with no edges between any non-consecutive vertices.
+The number of vertices in the cycle is referred to as the {\em length} of the cycle.
+A {\em chordless cycle} is a cycle with no edges between any non-consecutive vertices. }

 It has been proved in \cite{yi2018tdma} that TDMA is the information-theoretically optimal coding scheme in chordal networks, and achieves all-unicast DoF region.
 TDMA can be interpreted as a general message scheduling scheme such that any interfering messages are not transmitted simultaneously.
-That is, any two conflicting messages that originate from the same source, intend for the same destination, or one message from a source interferes the other message's destination, will be scheduled at two distinct time slots.
+That is, any two conflicting messages that originate from the same source, intended for the same destination, or one message from a source interferes the other message's destination, will be scheduled at two distinct time slots.
 TDMA on network topology graphs can be alternatively done by vertex coloring on the message conflict graph constructed from the network topology graph to capture the conflict between messages.